virtual-labs/app-exp-create-web/docs/user-doc.md

 ## Troubleshooting

-If you encounter any issues while using Virtual Labs CMS, consider the following troubleshooting steps:
+If you encounter any issues while using Virtual Labs Content Development Platform, consider the following troubleshooting steps:

 - **Deployment to GitHub Pages:** If an experiment is not getting deployed to GitHub Pages, kindly check that the Secret Token is placed correctly.
 Refer to the [Secret Token documentation](https://virtual-labs-cms.netlify.app/#secret) for guidance on configuring the Secret Token.